Chuck's Antique Telephone Blog

 February 26.
 There is another snowstorm occurring here in the Northeast with about 20 inches now on the ground and it is still snowing.
 It is too cold to work in the shop (my garage) so thought I'd bring a project inside to work on.
 I decided to replace the old used number cards on some of my Western Electric rotary 500 sets with new ones that I scanned and printed.
 I have used the number card found below.
 Just copy this image and print it out for your own use.
 This is what the number card looks like on my moss green desk set that I just completed.

-I receive an occassional email from someone asking how to replace the number card on the telephones with the clear plastic finger wheel..
+I receive an occasional email from someone asking how to replace the number card on the telephones with the clear plastic finger wheel.

 The process is an easy one and the only tool needed would be a standard paper clip.
 No, the telephone installer didn't carry paper clips with him for this task rather he had a pencil-like tool with a metal tip the size of a paper clip.